 The plans were all scrapped once Henson passed away, however now 25 years later and Piggys personal life seems to be taking a familiar turn.

 The aftermath of the Muppets creator passing away ricocheted through the future of their careers as the quality seemed to dip as well as a lack of creative direction.
 Two story retellings were released in the form of A Christmas Carol and Treasure Island.

 Now the year is 1996 and she has found her way back to tv with Muppets Tonight that saw a whole host of the biggest celebrities feature, however it was not enough to keep the show afloat and it was cancelled after two seasons.

 Piggy tried to bounce back releasing two more books, In the Kitchen with Miss Piggy and Miss Piggy’s Rules but the sixth movie Muppets From Space seemed to be the final nail in the coffin after it was a box office bomb.
 Not quite ‘magnifique’.

-For the years since Piggy was relegated to television movies with roles in It’s A Very Muppet Christmas Movie, The Muppets’ Wizard Of Oz, and A Muppets Christmas: Letters to Santa.
+For years following, Piggy was relegated to television movies with roles in It’s A Very Muppet Christmas Movie, The Muppets’ Wizard Of Oz, and A Muppets Christmas: Letters to Santa.
 If her fall from grace wasn’t indignified enough, she then starred in commercials for Pizza Hut and Denny’s.

-After a long quiet stretch she tried her hand once more in 2009 penning her fifth and latest book The Diva Code, that while great was largely ignored.
-Joining with her Muppet crew they were relegated to creating content for YouTube just to keep themselves in the public eye.
+After a long quiet stretch she tried her hand once more in 2009 penning her fifth and latest book The Diva Code, which while a magnificent read. was largely ignored.
+Joining with her Muppet crew they were forced to begin creating content for YouTube just to keep themselves in the public eye.